Austin, Texas 78724

 Next, here are three of the most frequently asked questions.
 Is ROT Rally worth the price?
-Is it even worth the time to go to ROT?
+Is it worth the time to go to ROT?
 What are the reviews of the ROT Bike Rally?

 Next, how does the attendance at ROT Rally compare to attendance at other rallies in Texas?
-Again, there again isn’t any real comparison.
+Again, there isn’t any real comparison.
 The Lone Star Rally is the only motorcycle event in Texas with over 25,000 people.
 Annually, Lone Star gets 400,000 attendees.
 Again, the Austin rally gets a little over 10,000 attendees to the Expo Center.
 Subsequently, there is no comparison.

-What’s Going on at the ROT Rally?
+What’s Going on at ROT Rally 2020?

-The “camping” has, and still is, the best part of the bike rally.
+The “camping” has and still is the best part of the bike rally.
 Although there are still some people doing primitive camping in tents, the number of trailers and RVs have drastically increased (look at the pictures on ROT’s Facebook).
-With the huge drop in the overall attendance at the Republic of Texas Rally, there has also been a drop in the number of people in the RV/camping area.
+With the huge drop in the overall attendance at the Republic of Texas Rally there has also been a drop in the number of people in the RV/camping area.

 Is R.O.T.
 Rally Worth the Price?

-Now, if you are going to bring an RV or trailer, the cost of luxury is more.
-With the temperature regularly being in the high 90s or over 100 degrees in Austin, the luxury might be worth it.
+Now if you are going to bring an RV or trailer, the cost of luxury is more expensive.
+With the temperature regularly being in the high 90s or over 100 degrees in Austin, the luxury might be worth the added expense.

-What Bands Are Playing at ROT?
+What Bands Are Playing at ROT this Year?

 That did change in 2018, when ZZ Top played.
-Granted the price went up, but it looked like it was going to help the Republic of Texas Rally experience and attendance.
-That being said, it didn’t really appear to do much for either.
+Granted the price went up.
+But it looked like it was going to help the Republic of Texas Rally experience and attendance.
+That being said it didn’t really appear to do much for either.
 Actually lot of the people we spoke with said that there were less people in total at the event.